Dipolar spin ice regime proximate to an all-in-all-out N\'{e}el ground state in the dipolar-octupolar pyrochlore Ce$_2$Sn$_2$O$_7$: Discussion

-The phase diagram in \autoref{fig_pd_materials} includes some regions where quantum fluctuations substantially renormalize the phase boundaries from the values one would obtain in a classical treatment of \autoref{eq:Ham}.
+The phase diagram in \autoref{fig_pd_materials} includes some regions where quantum fluctuations substantially renormalize the phase boundaries from what one would obtain in a classical treatment of \autoref{eq:Ham}.
 This is illustrated by the white dashed lines in \autoref{fig_pd_materials}, which show the classical phase boundary of the AIAO antiferromagnetic phase.
-According to our parameterization, \cesno\ falls in a regime where, classically, one would expect a disordered spin ice ground state, but where quantum fluctuations stabilise antiferromagnetic AIAO order.
+According to our parametrization, \cesno\ falls in a regime where, classically, one would expect a disordered spin ice ground state, but where quantum fluctuations stabilize antiferromagnetic AIAO order.
+This then rationalizes our observation of a dipolar spin ice regime at temperatures above an expected phase transition to AIAO order.

 \cesno\ thus appears as an example of a material where strong quantum effects favor ordering over disorder.
-Such order-by-disorder is a known phenomenon in frustrated magnets, but \cesno\ presents a striking example both because it is far from the regime where quantum effects can be treated perturbatively and because the resulting order is not selected from amongst the classical manifold of ground states.
+Such order by disorder is a known phenomenon in frustrated magnets, but \cesno\ presents a striking example both because it is far from the regime where quantum effects can be treated perturbatively and because the resulting order is not selected from among the classical manifold of ground states.